Change wording for User Settings "Reset Configuration and Clear Temporary Data"

 An option to reset specific parts of the states tables is probably most useful for developers and could be placed in an extension, i.e. something like a more modern "extdeveval". :)

-#12 Updated by Markus Klein almost 6 years ago
+#12 Updated by Markus Klein about 6 years ago

 I'm fine with keeping one button.